zoltan-dulac/fondu/README.md

 # make install
 ```

 If you want this to run under Windows, I suggest compiling using [Cygwin](http://cygwin.org).

+If you are running OSX, you may just want to use [Macports] or [Homebrew] to install using the commands `port install fondu` or `brew install fondu`, respectively.

 ### <a name="Fondu">Fondu</a>